 281. Φουρτας (phourtas), Tanais – Os. furt „son”.

-282. Φυσκη (phuske:), a coastal town east of the mouth of the Dniester according to Ptolemy – Abaev suggests that now there is a small village “Dry Liman” located on this place and explains the name of the city from Os. xusk "dry, barren land".
-This word is present in all Iranian languages, but most likely the town was named for the Roman commander Cornelius Fusk, who fought with the Dacians near these places.
+282. Φυσκη (phuske:), a coastal town east of the mouth of the Dniester according to Ptolemy – Abaev suggests that now there is a small village “Dry Liman” located on this place and explains the name of the city from Os. xusk "dry, barren land" but such an interpretation is unfounded for a phonetic reason.
+There are several similar place names in the ancient world (YAYLENKO V.P.
+2018: 44-45).
+Most likely they weres named for the Roman commander Cornelius Fusk, who fought with the Dacians.
 Lat.fuscuc "dark".

 283. Χανακης (khanake:s), Panticapeum – common Turkic qonaq “guest, friend”, чув. khăna).